7 ways to get cheap coach tickets

 As comfortable as taking a train or driving in your own car can be if you have a long journey ahead of you, the amount of dosh you'll be able to save if you travel by coach will make it well worth the back pain and leg cramp.
 Promise!

 AND it's also possible to make the cheap option even cheaper.
-We've got tips on how you can find the best deals on coach travel (even how to get a free trip), plus the best companies to travel with.
+We've got tips on how you can find the best deals on coach travel (even how to get a whopping 25% off a trip), plus the best companies to travel with.